collinedwa/market-app/README.md

 ## How to Use / Frontend Navigation:

 NOTE: The frontend for this app is mainly meant to showcase the program's functionality, and is thus visually simple.
+Certain functions may take a while to load depending on the parameters (i.e. portfolio generation); the web page will remain in a loading state until the application has finished retrieving the necessary information.

 ### "/" Homepage:
 Pretty straightforward-- Has options to log in and register.